verus-lang/paper-sosp24-artifact/site/guide.md

 where each line corresponds to one column in Figure 11 (in a different order).

+Note, that the performance numbers obtained on the CloudLab machine may differ from the numbers in the paper.
+One possible reason for this is that the CloudLab machine may have a higher single-core performance and higher memory bandwidth.
+The unverified implmentation uses a recursive function to traverse the page table and a memory abstraction that could result in indirect memory accesses, and seems to not benefit as much from the more modern hardware.
+However, they are within ~3x which still supports our claim.

-"Time Verified Unmap" is expected to be much higher than "Time Base Unmap" as there is additional work done to 1) check whether the directory is empty, and 2) reclaim the directory memory.
+Also note, that "Time Verified Unmap" is expected to be much higher than "Time Base Unmap" as there is additional work done to 1) check whether the directory is empty, and 2) reclaim the directory memory.
 This is not done by the unverified implementation.

-Note, that the performance numbers obtained on the CloudLab machine differ from the numbers in the paper, because the CloudLab machine has a higher single-core performance and higher memory bandwidth.
-The unverified implmentation uses a recursive function to traverse the page table and a memory abstraction that results in indirect memory accesses, and seems to not benefit as much from the higher single-core performance and memory bandwidth.
-However, they are within ~3x which still supports our claim.

 We note that SMT can also be a contributing factor to variance; our CloudLab setup disables this, and that further optimizations of the verified implementation may be possible by profiling